aospv/ngn/README.markdown

 NGN CMF
 =======
-The NGN CMF project makes it easier for developers to create rich web applications.
+The Ngn CMF project makes it easier for developers to create rich web applications.